Haazinu: In medieval Jewish interpretation

 Maimonides taught that Scripture employs the idea of God's hiding God's face (as in Deuteronomy 32:20) to designate the manifestation of a certain work of God.
 Thus, Moses the prophet foretold misfortune by saying (in God's words in Deuteronomy 31:17), "And I will hide My face from them, and they shall be devoured."
-For, Maimonides interpreted, when people are deprived of Divine protection, they are exposed to all dangers, and become the victim of circumstance, their fortune dependent on chance—a terrible threat.
+For Maimonides interpreted, when people are deprived of Divine protection, they are exposed to all dangers, and become the victim of circumstance, their fortune dependent on chance—a terrible threat.
 Further, Maimonides taught that the hiding of God's face results from human choice.
 When people do not meditate on God, they are separated from God, and they are then exposed to any evil that might befall them.
-For, Maimonides taught, the intellectual link with God secures the presence of Providence and protection from evil accidents.
-Maimonides argued that this principle applies equally to an individual person and a whole community.
+For Maimonides taught, the intellectual link with God secures the presence of Providence and protection from evil accidents.
+Maimonides argued that this principle applies equally to a person and a whole community.